 Whenever you undertake a major project, there’s the risk of misunderstandings, miscommunications, and other misdemeanors throwing you off course.

-To navigate the obstacles that inevitably arise with most projects, it’s best to have a reliable system to lean on which clearly outlines roles, responsibilities, and processes.
+To navigate the obstacles that inevitably arise with most projects, it’s best to have a reliable system to lean on that clearly outlines roles, responsibilities, and processes.
 The RACI chart does exactly that.

-So, what is RACI?
-The RACI chart is a way of proactively combatting potential project issues before they arise.
+The RACI definition is an acronym that stands for responsible, accountable, consulted, and informed.
+The RACI chart is a way of proactively combating potential project issues before they arise.

 This guide will act as a primer to the RACI diagram, covering everything from the basics of the system to how you can make your own.
+We’ll provide a template and examples to help you down the way.
 We’ve even included alternatives if the RACI diagram doesn’t suit your project needs.

 With a RACI chart, you can define all the roles and related responsibilities pertaining to a project.
 It’s a common tool for project managers who want to start off on the right foot with each project and ensure there’s little to no space for confusion from the outset.

-A RACI chart is used to determine every detail of a project before it’s underway, but it also helps keep communication lines open during the work process.
+A RACI matrix is used to determine every detail of a project before it’s underway, but it also helps keep communication lines open during the work process.

 Here are the top three reasons to use a RACI chart:

-At the start of any new project, there’ll undoubtedly be a lot of moving pieces and information up in the air.
+At the start of any new project, there are a lot of moving pieces up in the air.

 Common questions you might ask yourself could include:

-- Who will be in charge of executing each task in the action plan?
+• Who will be in charge of executing each task in the work breakdown structure?

-A RACI chart will help clear up all these questions and more in an easy-to-digest way.
+A RACI chart will help clear up all these questions.
 The chart makes the project management process easier by promoting full transparency from day one.

-In addition, any stakeholders with a vested interest in the project can be kept in the loop and add their input.
-Without a system for regularly informing stakeholders of the project status and inviting input, you could end up in a recurring situation where you finish the project only to find that your stakeholders have ideas for how it could be better.
+Plus, stakeholders can be kept in the loop and add their input.
+Without a system for regularly informing stakeholders of the project status and inviting input, you could end up falling short of their expectations.

-There’s nothing worse than lengthy email threads where you lose sight of what the original message was or struggle to find vital project information.
-Likewise, sending instant messages can be equally ineffective since you can end up with a series of back-and-forth messages with each member of the team.
+There’s nothing worse than lengthy email threads where you lose sight of relevant project information.
+Likewise, instant messages can be equally ineffective as you can get caught up in endless back and forth with your coworkers.

 So what’s the solution to haphazard communication?

-If you use a RACI chart in tandem with a project management tool such as Wrike, you can set up custom approval requests to make sure relevant parties are notified upon taking certain actions.
-You can also tag other team members with comments and update the project status.
+If you use a RACI chart with a project management platform such as Wrike, you can set up custom approval requests to make sure relevant team members are notified upon taking certain actions.
+You can also tag coworkers with comments and update the project status.

 Seeing every team member’s responsibilities in a RACI chart can provide workload information at a glance.
 It can show just how much work each team member has on their plate, which makes it easier to balance the workload.
 That way, you won’t end up in a situation where silos develop and a few individuals bear the burden of most of the work.